KorbinianKuhn/express-ramses-auth/README.md

   });
 ```

-By default, the decoded token is attached to `req.user` but can be configured with the `requestProperty` option.
+By default, the decoded tokens payload is attached to `req.user` but can be configured with the `requestProperty` option.

 ```javascript
 ramses({ key: publicKey, requestProperty: 'auth' });